MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmprobeandlockpages.md

 ## -description

-The <b>MmProbeAndLockPages</b> routine probes the specified virtual memory pages, makes them resident, and locks them in memory.
+The <b>MmProbeAndLockPages</b> routine probes the specified virtual memory pages, makes them resident, and locks them in memory (say for a DMA transfer).
+This ensures the pages cannot be freed and reallocated while a device driver (or hardware) is still using them.

 ## -parameters